 Exclude iOS devices from campaigns with conversion objectives

 This certainly isn’t a permanent solution to running paid advertising on Facebook.
 However, doing so may give you an insight into what you can expect.

 This would mean running traffic campaigns or similar.
 Then, use your website’s tracking to determine if a sale or conversion occurred as a result of the ads.
 UTM’s and a variety of other tactics can be used to determine which campaign, ad set, and ad that a conversion took place from without having to rely 100% on Facebook’s tracking pixel.
 Lead generation campaigns could be used as well.
 This strategy will not undo the impact on retargeting audiences but will aid in your ability to drive results from prospecting campaigns.

 The future of Facebook ads

-A lot of people see this as the ‘death of Facebook’.
-However, I don’t personally believe this is going to be the complete end of Facebook advertising.
-It is very frustrating for Facebook advertisers, but I believe that there will be several workarounds in the coming months to help us ‘weather the storm’.
+Many people see this as the ‘death of Facebook’.
+However, this is not going to be the complete end of Facebook advertising.
+It is very frustrating for Facebook advertisers, but there will be several workarounds in the coming months to help.
 As mentioned, start testing and attempting to rely less on the Facebook pixel.
 You can also explore ways to get more out of other advertising channels like Google, Bing, and LinkedIn and build re-marketing audiences through those platforms.